Calculate Your BMI

 Is BMI accurate for everyone?

-A high BMI is associated with an increased risk of several health conditions, including type 2 diabetes, heart disease, high blood pressure, stroke, some cancers, sleep apnea, and osteoarthritis.
+High BMI is linked to type 2 diabetes, heart disease, high blood pressure, stroke, certain cancers, and sleep apnea.